Fair, Not Equal

 Should I not allow the ungrounded son to play video games or have friends over because it might hurt the grounded son's feelings?

 I teach my boys that treating everyone equally is extremely unfair.

 It may sound strange, but really think about that.

 I am not saying that people are not equals, they are - created equal in God's image - deserving of dignity and kindness.
 I am saying that to treat everyone the same and give them all equal treatment (consequences and rewards) regardless of performance or merit is unfair.

 Say you have two children, and you ask them both to clean their room.
 One child immediately obeys and starts to clean, while the other throws himself on the floor whining and crying about how he doesn't want to clean.

 If I were to treat them equally, how unfair would that be?

-Again, both the hard worker and the slacker deserve dignity and kindness, but they don't both deserve a promotion or Employee of the Month.
+Again, both the hard worker and the slacker deserve dignity and kindness, but they don't both deserve a promotion or praise for great work.